 1. Your Dog Wants To Release Excess Energy

 You all had a case where you had to sit somewhere loaded with adrenaline for a long time.
-Then when you were free you wanted to do something to release that energy.
-In simple terms, imagine a case where you have a lot of energy but you cannot move and then you are free to do anything you like.
+Then, when you were free, you wanted to do something to release that energy.
+In simple terms, imagine a case where you have a lot of energy but cannot move and then you are free to do anything you like.

 Why do dogs zoom after a bath?
 They are releasing that energy and they have a lot of it.
 This is why you can see a dog acting like crazy once you are done with a bath.

 During bathing, he cannot move and he must be still until you are done with the whole process.
-However, during that time he will have the energy he wants and should use.
+However, during that time, he will have the energy he wants and should use.
 When he steps out of the bathroom, he gets a chance.
-We all know that if a person or a dog has a huge amount of energy, he will act weird.
+We all know that if a person or a dog has a huge amount of energy, they will act weird.

 2. Your Dog Wants To Get His Scent And Wants It Fast